uroshima/study-guide-notes/Notes/javascript.md

         let say = user.say.bind(user);
         say("Hello"); ==> Hello, John ("Hello" argument is passed to say) say("Bye"); ==> Bye, John ("Bye" is passed to say)

+ What does the length attribute refer to in a Function in Javascript?
+ Length is a built-in property.
+It refers to the number of arguments.
+Rest parameter is not counted (if there is one).
+Another built-in property in a JavaScript Function is the name property.